Desk with Laptop, Calculator, Files and small model of house with epc colours

 Also, measuring lengths of external wall is straightforward and multiple lengths of party wall or multiple lengths of HLP wall can be easily summed to arrive at the required figures.

-I asked my DEA accreditation scheme whether they would accept floorplans with calculations from the original architect, providing the measurments required.
-The repeated answer, with clarification, was no, I would have to take manual measurements onsite.
+I asked my DEA accreditation scheme whether they would accept floorplans with geometric calculations provided by the original architect.
+The repeated answer, despite several requests for clarification, was no, I would have to take manual measurements onsite.

 Knowing this would be completely impractical, I approached the scheme manager at another company - Billy at Quidos.
 They were happy to accept such information as long as an assessor could satisfy themselves the property had not changed since the plans were drawn and that the plans were representative of the property.